-WATER-BASED • LOW ODOR • FAST DRY • INTERIOR / EXTERIOR • PRIMER-SEALER • STAIN-KILLER • BOND COAT ail-order plans have a long history in shaping the residential architecture of the country.
+WATER-BASED .
+LOW ODOR .
+FAST DRY .
+INTERIOR EXTERIOR • PRIMER-SEALER • STAIN-KILLER • BOND COAT the residential architecture of the country.
 Of the thousands of house plans available today, few exhibit good design and a grasp of historical proportion and detail.
 So, in response to requests from OHJ readers, the editors have "done the homework": We've hand-picked plans.
 In each issue, we offer the most attractive, authentic, and buildable of the historical designs, from all periods of American architectural history.
 Let us know what plans you're looking for.